-- For most advertisers, their Google Ads accounts are powered by keywords.
+For most advertisers, their Google Ads accounts are powered by keywords.
 There are a host of different sources available to you to find the right ones.
 Regardless of the sources that you use to generate your keywords, you should think holistically about all the different ways that potential customers could reach you.
-Here are the biggest sources you should consider when determining how to find new keywords:

 - Your website: Stay on top of your site’s offerings.
 Find any gaps between your site’s content and your keyword list.